cguth7/cguth7.github.io/_posts/2021-02-03-ai-vs-human-competitions.md

 already problems with bots playing in real money online (despite being against the rules), so this is an ongoing concern as bots continue to improve.

+Some of the unconventional plays included limping around 10% of hands, which it seemed to do profitably, and often betting very small like 10% of pot or very large like 40 times the pot.
+These strategies have gotten more prevalent in human games because they can be super effective and tend to make opponents uncomfortable since they aren't used to playing against them!

 ## 2017 Libratus
-On January 11, 2017, another Poker AI vs. Human match began, a rematch of the 2015 match, again featuring Professor Tuomas Sandholm’s and Noam Brown’s agent, now named Libratus (Latin for “balance”), facing off against four top poker players.
+Libratus from CMU overwhelmingly beats top humans in the world On January 11, 2017, another Poker AI vs. Human match began, a rematch of the 2015 match, again featuring Professor Tuomas Sandholm’s and Noam Brown’s agent, now named Libratus (Latin for “balance”), facing off against four top poker players.